 This is when training becomes important.
-After getting those items in line I eagerly awaited our clinic with Stephanie Durand, a certified instructor of Philippe Karl's School of Legerete.
-Now it was a mental training issue to teach Gracie to go forward.
-At the clinic Stephanie was informed in advance of Gracie's issues.
+After getting those items in line I eagerly awaited our next clinic.
+At the clinic the clinician was informed in advance of Gracie's issues.
 The first thing she did was pull the saddle off and check several points for pain.

 We pulled the saddle off and she walked off normal again.
 Saddle back on and girth tightened = shortened steps.

 I watched the clinician reprogram Gracie's desire to go forward the first day of the clinic.
 If she applied pressure Gracie was expected to go forward.
 It was broken down into minuscule little pieces for her to comprehend.
 Then she tightened the girth and practice going forward.
 After Gracie accepted a tightened girth, the stirrups were put down and she was expected to go forward.
 Everything that mentally blocked Gracie about riding was reprogrammed in tiny little steps.

 By the end of the clinic I was riding Gracie on a loose rein walk, trot, canter (wee little buck) forward.
 Gracie was to be worked without contact on a loose rein for about four weeks.
 Once she responds to my seat to go quietly walk, trot, canter forward, then we can play the "I pick up contact and you still go forward" game.